General-Hex/tower-defence/README.md

 Please note that the _LOGIN_ button does not work and is only there as a placeholder for the time being

 I do not claim ownership of any of the images or audios attached to this game.
-Many of them are AI generated or taking from the internet in [Credits](#credits).
+Many of them are AI generated or taking from the internet as referanced in [Credits](#credits).

 Tower Defence Mayhem is protected by copywrite laws and any infrindgement will face consequences.